Zhortein/multi-tenant-bundle/docs/messenger.md

 {
     $message = new SendEmailMessage('user@example.com', 'Welcome!');

+    // Message will be automatically:
+    // 1.
+Tagged with current tenant ID (TenantStamp)
-    // Message will be automatically routed to tenant-specific transport
+    // 2.
+Routed to tenant-specific transport
-    // and tagged with tenant information
+    // 3.
+Processed with tenant context restored in worker
     $bus->dispatch($message);
 }
 ```